An efficient and energy stable framework for phase field simulations of grain growth in additive manufacturing: The proposed framework

 This is a first-order stabilized semi-implicit scheme.
 Following the derivation of \cite{Shen2010}, we can derive a second-order stabilized scheme as

 and the discrete form with the second-order time integration is

 with

 Both the first-order \eqref{eq:firstorder} and second-order \eqref{eq:secondorder} schemes are expected to be energetically stable in the sense of Eq. \eqref{eq:energylaw}.
 However, it is important to note that being energetically stable does not imply that the time step $\Delta t$ can be arbitrarily large without affecting the accuracy of the solution.
 In practice, a sufficiently small time step is required to accurately capture the temperature history in AM processes.
 We can expect that this time step is still relatively very large compared to the one required by an explicit scheme, as shown later in the numerical examples.
+Compared to the fully implicit schemes, the semi-implicit formulation does not rely on an iterative procedure and can avoid convergence issues for solving the underlying nonlinear (and nonconvex) phase field equation, leading to an efficient and easy-to-implement framework.